by John Ellis

 But the misuses of the conceptual insights into language over the last one hundred+ years should not cause us to throw the baby out with the bath water.
 Beginning with the 1916 publication of Ferdinand de Saussure’s Course in General Linguistics, the idolatrous belief in the verifiability and synonymous power of human language and, hence, its mostly-unfettered accessibility, so long as a little intellectual and interpretive elbow grease is employed, has been under constant attack.
 Facts do not speak for themselves – cannot speak for themselves – is what we’ve learned.
 That doesn’t mean that truth doesn’t exist.
 The question and answers are much more complex than that.

 Ultimately, truth is revealed.
 That’s a fundamental Christian doctrine.
 And revelation requires a Revealer.
 Down that conceptual path lies a defense of the Bible’s inerrancy and our gifted/given ability to comprehend that truth.
 But that’s a defense that will have to wait for a future article.
-And it’s a belief to which I hold that puts me at odds with the likes of Foucault, Derrida, and Brian Malley.
+And it’s a belief to which I hold that puts me at odds at times with the likes of Foucault, Derrida, and Brian Malley.
 For now, though, my concern is with thinking and working through the ways in which truth, as communicated by humans to other humans, is cloudy and accessible only to a point.
 An understanding and belief that has been aided by the likes of Foucault, Derrida, and Brian Malley.
 As Mikhail Bakhtin argued, truth is dialogical and cannot be reduced to a monological perspective.

 We do have access to truth, but that access is limited.
 This shouldn’t frighten Christians.
 For one thing, we should recognize how contemporary linguistics points to truths revealed in God’s Word.
 For another thing, it should cause us to pray for the return of King Jesus when all things, including language, will be made right.